puneetkul13/movie-dazn/README.md

 # movie-dazn

 First clone the project into your local system using the git clone --ssh-key command.

-Install the dependencies using the 'npm install' command Run the project using 'npm start' command
+Install the dependencies using the 'npm install' command.

+Run the project using 'npm start' command.

 After running the project register the user with the following request using postamn: